 Guest feedback from 2024 Tour

-Unforgettable wildlife encounters, including a rare jaguar sighting.
+Unforgettable wildlife encounters, including the possibility of a rare jaguar sighting.

 A stay at the community-run Rewa Ecolodge, showcasing the serene Rupununi region.

-Warm hospitality at Karanambu Lodge, where we spotted giant anteaters and learned about Guyana’s rich history and vibrant future.
+Warm hospitality at Karanambu Lodge, where we will search for giant anteaters and learned about Guyana’s rich history and vibrant future.

 Immersion in village life along the Suriname River at Danpaati River Lodge.